filipstachura/rethinker/README.md

 # rethinker

 Rethinker is a [RethinkDB](http://rethinkdb.com/) driver for [R](https://www.r-project.org/).
-It is currently *work-in-progress*; pretty usable, but mileage may vary.
+It is currently pretty usable, but mileage may vary; the only thing missing from *full-featured* is an auth key support, although documentation and test coverage is still far from perfect.

 How to use
 ---------